createwithrani/superlist/readme.txt

 3. You can easily re-order list items and even add more list items wherever you need from the list item toolbar.

 == Changelog ==

+= 0.1.1 =
+* Fix registration bug that was causing the block to not install correctly

 = 0.1.0 =
 * Release